 Sarah Kirn is the Citizen Science Strategist, NASA at the Gulf of Maine Research Institute.
 Kirn is leading the planning effort and hosting an ongoing series of events for the NASA citizen science program.
 She is also working with NASA’s Citizen Science Officer Dr. Marc Kuchner to on several strategic tasks to advance and grow NASA’s citizen science program.

-From 2002-2010 she oversaw the development of Vital Signs from its start as a Palm-based pilot in six Maine schools, to its implementation as a cross-border education program in Ireland and Northern Ireland, to the web-based platform that now serves thousands of students, hundreds of educators, and dozens of scientists.
-In her current role, Sarah works to connect GMRI’s education programs to national policy, innovative models, and leading researchers and thinkers, to keep our programs current and support continual improvement in how we serve Maine educators and learners.
+Prior to her current role with NASA, Kirn served on the Education Team at the Gulf of Maine Research Institute in various capacities, most recently as the Program Manager, Public Participation in Science Initiative.
+From 2002-2010 she oversaw the development of the Vital Signs program from its start as a Palm-based pilot in six Maine schools, to its implementation as a cross-border education program in Ireland and Northern Ireland, to the web-based platform that eventually served thousands of students, hundreds of educators, and dozens of scientists.
+Vital Signs has since evolved and become part of the Ecosystem Investigation Network, the development of which she led from 2017-2020.

 Sarah’s love of the ocean and sailing first drew her to Maine.
 She taught 5- to 26-day sailing courses for the Hurricane Island Outward Bound School.
 After five years on the water with students aged 15 to 75, her curiosity about what was going on in the Gulf of Maine beneath her pulling boat lead her inland to graduate school.
 While in graduate school, she served as a National Science Foundation Grades K-12 Teaching Fellow, providing science instruction in area middle schools.
 Sarah joined GMRI in 2002 after completing her M.Sc. degree in biological oceanography at the University of Maine.
 Sarah holds a B.Sc. in geology-biology from Brown University.